 She currently works as a project-based events organizer with Wave Books and a full-time Donor Relations Associate with Seattle Arts & Lectures.

 Jessica Hagy, '18

 Jessica Hagy is the artist and writer best known for her Webby award-winning webcomic, Indexed (www.thisisindexed.com).
-She is the author of the nonfiction books: The Humanist’s Devotional, The Art of War Visualized, How to Be Interesting, and Indexed.
-Her first novel, One Morning, is forthcoming in 2020.
+She is the author of the nonfiction books The Humanist’s Devotional (Freethought House), The Art of War Visualized (Workman), How to Be Interesting (Workman), and Indexed (Viking), the novel One Morning (Tartarus), and the poetry collection Here in Line for Security (Ribbon Pig).
+How to be Fearless (Sasquatch Books), will be published in 2021 and AETUI: Pentagram Poems (Inside the Castle), will be released in 2022.
 She has contributed essays, cartoons, and illustrations to more than 20 other books.

 Jessica has been prolifically illustrating, consulting, exhibiting, and speaking internationally since 2006.
 Her work has been described as “deceptively simple,” “undeniably brilliant,” and “our favorite reason for the Internet to exist.”
 She received her MBA in 2007 and her MFA in 2018.
 Her work has been flatteringly featured in Wired, The New York Times, Harvard Business Review, Publisher’s Weekly and Forbes, among many others.
 It has also been translated into more than a dozen languages.